lukeboustridge-prog/Worldskills/README.md

 ```

 Visit [http://localhost:3000](http://localhost:3000) to create an account or sign in with an existing one.
 The address defined by `HOST_EMAIL`
-is always granted the Skill Advisor role, and the seed script creates a default SCM user (`scm@example.com` / `SamplePassword123!`) so you can explore the UI locally.
+is always granted the Skill Advisor role, and the seed script creates a default SCM user (`scm@example.com` / `SamplePassword123!`) so you can explore the UI locally with all seeded skills.

 ## Running tests & linting